roaminro/koinos-sdk-as-examples/README.md

 ```

 ## Important note
-- In order for the file generation to work, it is important that your smart contract and your proto files have the same name. (i.e.: Calculator.ts and Calculator.proto)
-- It is also important that your smart contract file lives in the `assembly` folder of your project. (i.e.: `./calculator/assembly/Calculator.ts`)
+- It important that your smart contract file lives in the `assembly` folder of your project. (i.e.: `./calculator/assembly/Calculator.ts`)
-- Finally, it is also important that your `proto` files live in the `assembly/proto/` folder of your project. (i.e.: `./calculator/assembly/proto/Calculator.proto`)
+- And, it is also important that your `proto` files live in the `assembly/proto/` folder of your project. (i.e.: `./calculator/assembly/proto/calculator.proto`)

 ## Build examples
 To build a Smart Contract you can use the cli.js script.
 This script will help you generate all the files required to build your smart contract.